yue9944882/kubernetes-client-lambda/README.md

 ### How to Mock Kubernetes Resources? ###

-As the following example shown, Calling `Mock()` on Kubernetes Type Enumeration will create the expected mocking resources for you:
+As the following example shown, Calling `Mock(autoCreateNamespace bool)` on Kubernetes Type Enumeration will create the expected mocking resources for you:

 ```go
 var rs api_ext_v1.ReplicaSet